NYUAD-CRC/crc-docs/_sources/hpc/storage/archive.rst.txt

   from/to  ``/archive``.
 While copying out from archive, the rest of the ``dmfget`` command would be automatically handled in the background and hence the time taken for the moving out would depend on the state of the file (released/exists).

-  Any operation performed on the archive files would first auto trasnfer the file to the ``exists archived state`` before performing the operation.
+  Any operation performed on the archive files would first auto transfer the file to the ``exists archived state`` before performing the operation.